xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `SwapExecutor` |

-The contract that executes swaps.
+Holds a reference to SwapExecutor, which is the contract that executes swaps.

 ### `swapSent`
 ###### _(only present in BridgeEndpointWithSwap)_